-Under a voluntary civil commitment, a patient may request a discharge, but a facility has four hours in which to notify a physician of the patient's request, and that physician must make a determination whether there is reasonable cause to believe the patient meets the criteria for court-ordered mental health services or emergency detention.
+Under a voluntary admission for inpatient mental health services, a patient may request a discharge, but a facility has four hours in which to notify a physician of the patient's request, and that physician must make a determination whether there is reasonable cause to believe the patient meets the criteria for court-ordered mental health services or emergency detention.
 The physician has 24 hours from the initial request to conduct an examination and decide whether the patient should be discharged, or whether the facility should pursue court-ordered mental health services.
 See Tex.
-Health & Safety Code § 572.004 and section 3.2.6 below for the statutory requirements for discharge as well as 25 Tex.
+Health & Safety Code § 572.004 and section 5.4.2.6 below for the statutory requirements for discharge as well as 26 Tex.
 Admin.
-Code § 404.157 for the accompanying administrative rules regarding requests for discharge.
+Code § 568.83 for the accompanying administrative rules regarding requests for discharge.

-3.2.2 Admission
+5.4.2.2 Admission